augustinecyr/foose/README.md

 2. Add all standard dependencies and required properties e.g Redis & Heroku on VS.
 3. Set remote connections to GitHub and Heroku.
 4. Brainstorming for ideas and gathering reliable API sources.
+5. Learning how to use BootStrap for HTML.